Sharathhk122/PG_LIFE-internship-project_WEB_DEVELOPMENT/README.md

 ##Download and Install any local web server such as XAMPP.

-##Download the provided source code zip file. (download button is located below)
+##Download the provided source code zip file.

 ##System Installation/Setup